MAJOR TALKING POINTS FROM M.I Abaga’s TEDx MAITAMA

 Just two months ago, M.I Abaga was at “the dunes centre” in Abuja, for this year’s edition of TEDx Maitama.
-With the theme of this gathering tagged “WHAT NEXT?”
+The theme of this gathering tagged “WHAT NEXT?”
 The chocolate city CEO highlighted his amazing ideas to an enthusiastic community of people in Abuja.
 The topic of his discussion was “ON BUILDING UP” and MI was both earnest and entertaining with his presentation.
-Below are some major talking points from his discussion.
+Below are some major talking points from his discussion

 With references from the tower of Babel story in the Bible, where God scattered people into different languages, to the mythical stories of Willie Lynch’s letter to slave owners on how to control their slaves, MI postulated a formula to his audience that says “when there is potential and you include separation, people will no longer be able to accomplish what they have set out to do”

 From Wizkid collaborating with top American and European acts, Davido collecting platinum plaques and selling out shows in countries never heard of, Tiwa Savage inking a deal with major record label Rocnation and dominating the charts for over 10 years, Yemi Alade selling out venues in France, Casper Nyovest performing to 68,000 people that he sold out by himself in South Africa among other amazing feats happening with African music around the world, MI is of the belief that African music at this time, is at its most dominant like never seen before.